-Please describe your gross combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per unit currency total revenue
+Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per unit currency total revenue

-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.0006657554 metric tonnes CO2e unit total revenue 8 Increase This change is due to a decrease in revenue.
-Increase in total emissions has been minimal.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 0.000802918 metric tonnes CO2e unit total revenue 17 Increase This change is due to a small decrease in revenue and increased production.
+Production increased in Australia due to the ramping up of a new plant at Moranbah, which was commissioned in late 2012.
+A small increase in production also occurred across our North American manufacturing sites.

-Please describe your gross combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per full time equivalent (FTE) employee
+Please describe your gross global combined Scope 1 and 2 emissions for the reporting year in metric tonnes CO2e per full time equivalent (FTE) employee

-Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 451.51935 metric tonnes CO2e FTE employee 1.6 Decrease This increase is due to an increase in employees.
-Increase in total emissions has been minimal.
+Intensity figure Metric numerator Metric denominator % change from previous year Direction of change from previous year Reason for change 520.84869 metric tonnes CO2e FTE employee 2 Increase Both emissions and employment have increased with increased production.